 Some location codes on Telepath are not set as PMEP reportable.
 It is possible to see that this type of report has been issued by looking at the report status in the SENQ specimen enquiry program in Telepath (see later).
 Electronic reports are issued on the hour and every 15 minutes thereafter throughout the day, every day.

-All PMEP reports from all links on all three Telepaths send to York ICE and reports are viewed in the hospital either by direct access to ICE, or more usually by using the PATHVIEW module on CPD (which is in fact a front end to ICE written by the CPD team in other to avoid issuing ICE accounts to all CPD users).
+All PMEP reports from all links on Telepath send to the combined York and Scarborough ICE system and reports are viewed in the hospital either by direct access to ICE, or more usually by using the PATHVIEW module on CPD (which is in fact a front end to ICE written by the CPD team in other to avoid issuing ICE accounts to all CPD users).

 PATHVIEW is set up to look directly at the ICE database – although it will only reveal results for patient records present on CPD that match records on ICE.

-All PMEP reports from all links on all three Telepaths send to Scarborough ICE but these reports are only visible to those with an account on Scarborough ICE.
-They are not addressable using PATHVIEW.

-Laboratory Medicine results for all specialisms, whether produced at York or Scarborough (including Microbiology, Histology and Blood Transfusion) can now be found on CPD in PATHVIEW.
+These results include all Laboratory specialisms, (including Microbiology, Histology and Blood Transfusion).

 Note: